 Early Complications of Fractures

-- Hip fractures, particularly in elderly patients, lead to loss of mobility which may result in pneumonia, thromboembolic phenomenon, fat embolism or rhabdomyolysis
+- Loss of mobility in hip fractures which may result in pneumonia, thromboembolic phenomenon, fat embolism or rhabdomyolysis in elderly

 - Vascular injury